Bridge for children and young people

 Next Generation Game Dates

 The Generation Game, is a casual bridge event run by EBED on RealBridge.
-The next session will be held on Sunday 13th April, with future sessions on Sunday 18th May, Sunday 15th June and Sunday...
+The next session will be held on Sunday 14th September, with the following sessions on Sunday 19th October and 16th...